-In addition the tables and attributes contained within their application databases are so numerous as to potentially swamp a Data Catalogue with an excess of metadata which is meaningless without business descriptions, relationships etc. For example being able to import the database schema from the system catalogue of an SAP system of over 90,000 tables and 1,000,000 attributes with no ‘business names’, descriptions and relationships into a Data Catalogue provides users with nothing to help them navigate and understand the metadata.
+In addition the tables and attributes contained within their application databases are so numerous as to potentially swamp a data catalog with an excess of metadata which is meaningless without business descriptions, relationships etc. For example being able to import the database schema from the system catalog of an SAP system of over 90,000 tables and 1,000,000 attributes with no ‘business names’, descriptions and relationships into a Data Catalog provides users with nothing to help them navigate and understand the metadata.

-To illustrate the point how would a typical data catalogue user know what this SAP table TF120 contains from this information?
+To illustrate the point how would a typical data catalog user know what this SAP table TF120 contains from this information?

 It is also an aid to creating and understanding the lineage of data as it goes on its journey through different stages and systems in an IT infrastructure.